 The Saturday Physics Series consists of five to seven scheduled talks oriented toward adults and high school students.
 Lectures occur on specific Saturdays afternoons throughout the school year, typically in Duane G1B30.
-Lectures begin at 1:30 p.m., and usually last about one hour.
-Material is presented at the level of high school juniors and seniors, which makes it an excellent opportunity for Physics teachers to offer extra credit to students.
+Unless otherwise noted, lectures begin at 2:30 p.m., and usually last about one hour.
+Material is aimed at the level of high school juniors and seniors.
 The series is free, open to the public, and no reservations are required.
 Simply show up and enjoy the show!

 Getting to Campus

 The University provides a Campus Map.